We have changed our back testing program to be more

 # if lowoverLongMA, lowoverShortMA, and newLow evaluate to True our sell

-our function returns targetPrice.
+# signal is triggered and our function returns targetPrice.
 Otherwise our

 # function returns False.